softindex/uikernel/docs/docs/removing-records.md

   return id;
 };
 {% endhighlight %}

-To do that, we'll start with a remove button.
-Here, we'll create it as the first column.
+---

+Next, let's create a new column named `tools` and configure it.
+We'll set its width by defining the `width` property.
+The `render` method will return the remove button.
+In `onClickRefs`, we'll define the function for removing records from our grid.

 `columns.js`:
 {% highlight javascript %}
 var columns = {